-Nuon supports several different component types that allow you to connect your existing DevOps automation, infrastructure as code, and containers to your app.
+Nuon supports several different Component types that allow you to connect your existing DevOps automation, infrastructure as code, and containers to your app.

 What is a Component?